Chesterfield is a Stretch Energy Code Community.

-Massachusetts became the first state to adopt an above-code appendix to the IECC base energy code- the “Stretch Code”.
-The Stretch Code, which emphasizes energy performance, as opposed to prescriptive requirements, is designed to result in cost-effective construction that is more energy efficient than that built to the IECC base energy code.
+In 2009, Massachusetts became the first state to adopt an above-code appendix to the base building energy code known as the Stretch Code.
+The Stretch Code, which emphasizes energy performance as opposed to prescriptive requirements, is designed to result in cost-effective construction that is more energy efficient than that built to the mandatory state-wide IECC base code.

 Stretch Code Compliance:

 In order to meet the requirements of the Stretch Code, builders must hire a certified HERS Rater, like Home Energy Raters, to perform a series of tests (HERS Rating) to determine if the home meets energy code compliance.
 The Stretch Energy Code (2021 IECC w/ MA Amendments) has changed as of January 1, 2023, for residential buildings 3 stories or less.
 4+ story residential buildings will remain on the current code until the 2023 Multifamily & Commercial Code goes into effect on July 1, 2023.
 It is important to note that there is no grace period with the new code changes.

 This new Energy Code brings some substantial updates/changes which may affect how you build.
 There is an overall push to remove fossil fuels from new buildings and higher HERS Ratings will be allowed for all-electric buildings.

 HIGHLIGHTS OF CHANGES (applies to both new construction AND renovation/addition projects):

 – HERS 52 required if any propane or natural gas is used in the building

 – HERS 55 allowed if the home is all-electric

 – HERS 55 (Fuel + Solar) or HERS 58 (Electric + Solar) also allowed

 – 1 EV-Ready space and wiring per house required (EV-Ready also required for multi-family projects but requirements vary)